top of page

 Diary Dates:

-6 July 2023 School in Bloom Awards *Note Date Change*
+2 July 2024 School in Bloom Awards

-28 June to 16 July 2023 Guildford in Bloom Competition Judging
+1-19 July 2024 Guildford in Bloom Competition Judging

 bottom of page